nilearn/nilearn/doc/index.rst

     |center-div| |banner1| |banner2| |banner3| |banner4| |banner5| |end-div|

+.. only:: html

  .. topic:: Learn machine learning for fMRI

    This document compiles examples and tutorials to learn to apply machine learning to fMRI using Python and the `scikit-learn